ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

 * an element of $S = S_+ \oplus S_-$ is denoted $(\psi^\alpha) = \left( (\chi_a), (\xi^{\dot a}) \right)$;

-and the linear maps that act are given by generalized "[[Pauli matrices]]":
+and the linear maps that act spring are given by generalized "[[Pauli matrices]]":

 * the hermitian matrix $A = \left( \array{  x_0 + x_1 & \vec x  \\ \vec x^\ast & x_0 - x_1 } \right)$
   regarded as a linear map $S_- \to S_+$ is denoted